-where $t$ is the NN hopping integral, $\lambda$ represents SOC strength, $r_{ij}^{1,2}$ are the two NN unit vectors, $\alpha(\beta)$ are spin indices, and $\sigma(\sigma')$ represents each layer of the bilayer lattice, while $\sigma_{\alpha\beta}^z$ is the Pauli matrix.
-Interactions between electrons are described by Hubbard model which includes NN intra-layer ($V$), and direct inter-layer ($V_{\perp}$) interactions. $V_{\perp}$ depends on the distance $d$ between the layers as shown in Fig. ~\ref{fig1}(a) which can be independently varied, allowing for the tunability of inter-component interactions.
+where $t$ is the NN hopping integral, $\lambda$ represents SOC strength, $r^{1,2}_{ij}$ are the two NN unit vectors, $\alpha(\beta)$ are spin indices, $\tau^z$ is the Pauli 's matrix and $\sigma(\sigma')$ represents each layer of the bilayer lattice.
+Electron interactions are described by an extended Hubbard model including NN intra-layer ($V$) and direct inter-layer ($V_{\perp}$) interactions. $V_{\perp}$ depends on the inter-layer distance $d$ as shown in Fig.~\ref{fig1}(b) which can be independently varied, rendering the tunability of inter-component interactions.
 We also include tunneling between the layers ($t_{\perp}$) in the interaction part of the Hamiltonian.
-This is closely related to the experimental observation of excitonic condensate in bilayer graphene where a tunneling barrier is introduced between the two layers to extend the lifetime of electron-holes pairs \cite{62,63,64,65}.
-In essence, one can tune tunneling between the layers independent of the layer distance.
-Here, we imagine a similar tunneling barrier whose strength can be varied depending on the tunneling material being used between the layers.
-It also implies that this tunneling interaction makes the layer index a good quantum number although the number of electrons in each layer individually is not conserved, in contrast to introducing tunneling in $H_{kin}$ that would mix the layers while still conserving the number of electrons in each band.
+This is closely related to the experimental observation of excitonic condensate in bilayer graphene where a tunneling barrier is introduced between the two layers to extend the lifetime of electron-hole pairs \cite{50,51}.
+The strength of $t_{\perp}$ can be varied by changing the tunneling-barrier material in between the layers for a given inter-layer distance.
+A schematic of possible device is shown in Fig.~\ref{fig1}(c).
 Hence, the interaction part of Hamiltonian in our model is given as,